AwalaApp/specs/rs011-asyncrpc.md

 ## Abstract
 {: .no_toc }

-_AsyncRPC_ is a Relaynet service whose messages are [Application Layer](https://en.wikipedia.org/wiki/Application_layer) packets such as HTTP requests, HTTP responses, SMTP messages, amongst others.
-Its purpose is to facilitate the integration of Relaynet in pre-existing, centralised services by keeping the server-side unchanged with the use of a server-side adapter.
+_AsyncRPC_ is a Awala service whose messages are [Application Layer](https://en.wikipedia.org/wiki/Application_layer) packets such as HTTP requests, HTTP responses, SMTP messages, amongst others.
+Its purpose is to facilitate the integration of Awala in pre-existing, centralised services by keeping the server-side unchanged with the use of a server-side adapter.

 ## Table of contents
 {: .no_toc }